fpgadeveloper/ethernet96/docs/source/getting_started.rst

    script.
 You may have to add execute permission to the script first using ``chmod +x build-petalinux``, then run it by typing ``./build-petalinux``.

+..
+WARNING:: **UNIX line endings:** The scripts and files in the PetaLinux directory of this repository must
+          have UNIX line endings when they are executed or used under Linux.
+The best way to ensure UNIX line endings, is to clone the repo directly onto your Linux machine.
+If instead you have copied the repo from a Windows machine, the files will have DOS line endings and you must use the ``dos2unix`` tool to convert the line endings for UNIX.

 Launch on hardware
 ==================